 All work must be completed by the end of the final exam period for the fall and spring terms and by the last day of classes for the summer terms.
 A minimum UF cumulative grade point average of 2.0 must be earned for award of an undergraduate degree.

 Degree Certification and Graduation Date

-Each diploma ordered subsequent to your initial degree application can result in a diploma replacement charge.
+Each diploma ordered subsequent to a student’s initial degree application can result in a diploma replacement charge.

 Dual Degrees and Multiple Majors

-At the discretion of UF colleges and schools students can be permitted to pursue multiple degrees or majors.
+At their discretion, UF colleges and schools can permit students to pursue dual degrees or multiple majors.

 Back to Top

-- A student completing major and college requirements in two or more different colleges at the same time will receive two or more degrees.
+- A student completing major and college requirements in two different colleges at the same time will receive two degrees.
 The transcript will list each degree and the appropriate majors.